mudler/edgevpn/README.md

 Keep that in mind before using it for your prod networks!

 But it has a strong pro: it just works everywhere libp2p works!

+# :question: Why?

+First of all it's my first experiment with libp2p.
+Second, I always wanted a more "open" `ngrok` alternative, but I always prefer to have "less infra" as possible to maintain.
+That's why building something like this on top of `libp2p` makes sense.

+# :warning: Warning!

+I'm not a security expert, and this software didn't went through a full security audit, so don't use and rely it for sensible traffic and not even for production environment!
+I did this mostly for fun while I was experimenting with libp2p.

 ## Example use case: network-decentralized [k3s](https://github.com/k3s-io/k3s) test cluster